pbrzn/sinatra-novellogger/README.md

 ## Installation

 Simply fork and clone this repo, and perform ```bundle install```.
-Then navigate to the sinatra-novellogger directory and migraet/seed the database.
+Then navigate to the ```sinatra-novellogger``` directory in your temrinal and migrate/seed the database.
 Type ```shotgun``` in the command line.
 Navigate to your localhost port 9393 in your browser and then you're ready to use Novellogger!

 ## Usage